Pediatric Surgical Services at Hasbro Children's Hospital

 Tie catheter tip syringe with string to keep it above stomach level.

 Be careful that the tube is not pulling on the belly.

-Flush the tube with tap water before and after feeds and every 4 hours.
+Flush the tube with tap water before and after feeding and every 4 hours.
 This helps to make sure that tube will not clog.

 If the tube backs up, try to flush it with water.
 If this does not work, check the position of the tube, milk the tube and then flush it again.

-Give half hour before feeds or 1 hour after feeds.
+Give 30 minutes before feeding or 1 hour after feeding.